Nitro4542/getjumpscared/README.md

 Please note that you'll need non-restricted internet access for it to work.

+You also need to change the jumpscare video and audio links for it to work.

+## How does it work?

+Here is everything the script does:

+- Check if Python is installed
+- If Python is installed, install opencv-python, pygame, pycaw and comtypes using pip
+- Create a folder called "jumpscare" inside %temp% if it doesn't exist
+- Copy the python script to jumpscare.py inside %temp%\jumpscare
+- Download an MP4 file for the jumpscare from Google Drive (if it doesn't exist)
+- Download an MP3 file for the jumpscare from Google Drive (if it doesn't exist)
+- Run the jumpscare.py script

 ## How to make it seem more legit

 Feel free to change the folder where it will be installed to something else.

+## How to Contribute

+You can help by fixing some bugs, create issues or create pull requests.

+All though this is a project I made in 2 hours, help is highly appreciated!